formidablejs/next-bridge/README.md

 ## Usage

-To register a new Next.js route, just return `next` helper method from your route:
+To register a new Next.js route, just return the `next` helper method from your route:

 ```py
 import { next } from '@formidablejs/next-bridge'